The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 A financial counselor can help you make smart decisions that improve your financial security and overall financial position.
-This kind of counselor can help you with core financial topics, helping you get the “blocking and tackling” of your financial life in place so you can thrive.
+This kind of counselor can help you with core financial topics, such as budgeting and debt management.

 Here’s what a financial counselor is and how they can help get your financial house in order.